kataras/neffos/README.md

 Built'n with this package.
 Types like `Conn`, `NSConn`, `Room` and `ConnHandler[Events, Namespaces, WithTimeout]` are used by both sides(`New` for server, `Dial` for client).

 The `neffos` package is "hybrid/isomorphic", same code can be used for both server-side and client-side connections.
-See [_examples](_examples) for more.

 ## Typescript/Javascript Client